 According to Dalio:

 Canadian investors looking to buy gold first have to decide whether they want to own gold mining stocks or gold bullion.
 My preference is gold bullion since it is a pure play on the price of gold.
-In contrast, gold mining stocks are influenced by extraction costs and management decisions, in addition to the price of gold.
+In contrast, gold mining stocks are influenced by extraction costs, equity risk premiums and management decisions, in addition to the price of gold.
+However, gold miners can be used as a leveraged play on gold since they tend to rise and fall faster than the actual metal.

-There are a number of ETFs in Canada that buy and hold actual gold bullion (not gold futures contracts).
-I prefer a fund that owns bullion to gold future contracts because I don’t want exposure to the added complexities introduced by the shape of the futures curve.
-(The futures curve is a problem for many commodity ETFs.)
+There are a number of ETFs in Canada that buy and hold actual gold bullion stored in vaults.
+There are also ETFs that gain exposure by purchasing gold futures contracts.
+I prefer a fund that owns bullion to gold future contracts because I don’t want exposure to the added complexities introduced by the the futures market (e.g. counterparty risk, negative roll yield).

 What Gold Bullion ETFs Exist for Canadian Investors?